 - National charitable appeals will only be considered when organised on a local basis by Wellesbourne or Walton residents and only in exceptional circumstances

-- Only one grant will be given to any group or organisation
+- Only one grant will be given to any organisation

 - All grant recipients will be required to complete a report detailing the outcome of the grant within 12 months of receipt and shall attend the next following Annual Parish Meeting with a display showing the use to which the grant moneys have been used and be prepared to answer questions from Councillors and the general public as regards their activities

 NOTE: All applications to be submitted using the Parish Council’s application form (please click the link below) or request a paper copy from the Parish Council Office.
 A Statement of Accounts must be appended before your application will be considered together with any other documentation specified in the application form.

 While applications will be considered from different and distinctly separate groups which are also part of a larger overall group, the applicant must provide their own separate financial accounts.
 In addition the Council will look at the overall sums being sought by the larger overall group when making its decisions.

 Where an applicant organisation is newly formed or in existence less than 12 months forward plans and financial projections may be submitted in place of accounts.
 For any grant application in excess of £5,000 forward plans and financial projections will be required to show the applicant is working towards Self-sustainability.

 Failure to provide full financial and all other required information will normally result in no grant being made.
 The Council will only consider the information submitted at the time of the application and not revert to the applicant for further information.
 It is therefore in the interests of any applicant to ensure their application contains the fullest possible information.

 Failure to comply with the above guidelines and requirements will normally result in the Council making no award at all.